Darlington02/CairoLearnXinYminutes/Readme.md

         %}

     // C. IMPLICIT ARGUMENTS
-    // Implicit arguments are not restrcited to the function body, but can be inherited by other functions calls that require them.
+    // Implicit arguments are not restricted to the function body, but can be inherited by other functions calls that require them.
     // Implicit arguments are passed in between curly bracelets, like you can see below:

         func store_name{syscall_ptr: felt*, pedersen_ptr: HashBuiltin*, range_check_ptr}(_name: felt){